foofork/orchflow/crates/orchflow-terminal/README.md

 - **Resource Management**: Automatic cleanup and resource handling
 - **Cross-Platform**: Works on Unix-like systems with PTY support

+## Production vs Testing

+**Production Use**: This crate provides real PTY (pseudo-terminal) functionality for spawning and managing actual terminal processes.
+All examples and APIs interact with real system processes.

+**Testing**: No mock implementations are provided in this crate.
+For testing terminal orchestration without real PTYs, use the `MockBackend` from `orchflow-mux` at the multiplexer level instead.

 ## Components

 ### PTY Manager